temporalio/documentation/docs-src/clusters/how-to-set-up-cassandra-visibility-store.md

   - filtered-lists
   - visibility
 ssdi:
-  - Support for Cassandra as a Visbility database will be deprecated from Temporal Server v1.21 onwards.
-Check Server release notes for updates.
+  - Support for Cassandra as a Visibility database will be deprecated from Temporal Server v1.21 onwards.
+Check [Server release notes](https://github.com/temporalio/temporal/releases) for updates.
   - We recommend migrating from Cassandra to any of the other supported databases for Visibility.
 ---